nim-lang/website/jekyll/_posts/2020-01-24-version-106-released.md

 containing fixes for another 15 reported issues, several other bug fixes and documentation improvements, making our 1.0 release even better.

+There were no security-related problems, but we are trying to release 1.0.x versions on a regular bi-monthly basis.

 <div class="sidebarblock">
   <div class="content">